Oatcake: Plain Web Typography

 Videos

-applied to video players created using
+are also applied to video players created using

 <video>: